danielvillahermosadominguez/shopping_list_backend_kot/README.md

 - ACR_USERNAME => You can find it in the register, in access keys
 - ACR_PASSWORD => You can find it in the register, in access keys

+5) Pull the image in your local and execute it.

+You will need to log in azure for this:

+az login
+az acr login --name shoppinglistregister.azurecr.io docker pull shoppinglistregister.azurecr.io/shoppinglistbackend:latest docker run -d -p 8080:8080 shoppinglistregister.azurecr.io/shoppinglistbackend:latest

+test it is running in https://localhost:8080

+:-) and that's all

 # Wiremock